-Your doctor might refer your child to a paediatric dermatologist for further assessment.
+The GP might refer your child to a paediatric dermatologist for further assessment.

 There’s no cure for psoriasis, but there are many treatments that can make the rash go away and reduce symptoms.

-The right treatment for your child will depend on her age, the area of her body that’s affected and how bad her symptoms are.
+The right treatment for your child will depend on her age, the area of her body that’s affected, and how bad her symptoms are.